 The highlight of today’s cycle ride is reaching the historic town of Minervino, which perches on an escarpment, earning it the name the ‘balcony of Puglia’.
 The views are remarkable, and there are several other sights worth seeking out, namely the Norman cathedral, the castle and, just outside the town, St Michael’s Cave.
-From here, you head south-west, ascending into the higher Basilicata region, where you find your hotel for the next two nights, Tenuta La Maddalena, near the Roman town of Venosa, birthplace of Horace.
-(43km)
+From here, you head south-west, ascending into the higher Basilicata region, where you find your hotel for the next two nights, Hotel Orazio, in the centre of the Roman hill town of Venosa, birthplace of Horace.

-You cycle through rolling countryside to the lakeside town of Genzano, where a taxi has been arranged to take you on to the welcoming and friendly hill-top Agriturismo Bufalara, near Grottole, where a wonderful dinner awaits in a homely house-guest setting.
-If you choose, you can cycle all the way, following the glistening River Bradano through undulating fields of golden wheat.
-(35km + transfer; or 87km)
+After an initial descent from Venosa, you rise through rolling countryside and past a lake to the town of Genzano, from where you are transferred with your bikes to the Agriturismo Bufalara, near Grottole, for a wonderful dinner in a homely house-guest setting.
+If you choose, you can cycle the entire route – from Genzano it is downhill all the way, except for the last short leg to the agriturismo.

-A beautiful road leads along the side of tranquil Lake San Giuliano, a protected oasis that is home to migrant birds from Africa, after which you make a gentle ascent into amazing Matera, where alleys, houses and churches all blend into the hillside.
+You cycle alongside tranquil Lake San Giuliano, a protected oasis that is home to great white egrets, purple herons, cormorants and storks, among other species.
+From here, you make a gentle ascent into amazing Matera, where alleys, houses and churches all blend into the hillside.
 Among them you will find your fascinating hotel, the Locanda di San Martino, where you spend your last two nights.
-(40km)

-Cycle along the valley of the Chiese Rupestri (rock churches) Park.
-After an optional further 5km uphill, you will reach the hill-top town of Montescaglioso, dominated by its enchanting 11th-century Benedictine abbey before returning to Matera. (up to 54km)
+Take your time to cycle along the valley of the intriguing Chiese Rupestri (rock churches) Park.
+You could choose to detour uphill to the hill-top town of Montescaglioso, dominated by its enchanting 11th-century Benedictine abbey, before returning to Matera for your final night.